 Queue And Theme

 The Ride operates 3 lift shafts each capable of running two cars simultaneously with 21 Riders in each car.
-This allows for an impressive throughput meaning queues for what is one of the top attractions at the park are sparingly quite shot, certainly when compared to Radiator Springs Racers for example.
-Most of the time you don’t even need a Fast pass as along with a short queue there is plenty to see and do in the queue line itself including a cool pre-show.
+This allows for an impressive throughput meaning queues for what is one of the top attractions at the park so it is definitely needed.
+Genie+ is a good way to beat the queues for this very popular ride.

 The Rocket animatronic is fantastic and barely distinguishable from the real (err, Cgi) thing.
 The Voice acting is by Bradley Cooper himself no less.
 Rocket invites you to be part of his elaborate escape plan for the Guardians and runs you through the plot.
 Which is basically to use our clearance to ride to the top of the elevator shaft to blow up the generator that controls the containment before being rescued by Mantis and their ship.